 Lexus RX 350 Interior

-- "Upscale appointments, exceptional cabin materials and cutting-edge tech features make the 2013 Lexus RX 350 look and feel suitably expensive for its price.” -- Edmunds
+- "Upscale appointments and exceptional cabin materials make the 2014 Lexus RX 350 look and feel suitably expensive." -- Edmunds

 - "Rear passenger legroom is good, and the 40/20/40-folding rear seat is able to recline and slide to accommodate people or cargo." -- Kelley Blue Book